 WatchDental Crowns

-How dental crowns protect a damaged tooth at Brammeier Dental of Naperville
+How a dental crown protects a cracked or weakened tooth at Brammeier Dental of Naperville

-This video walks through the full process.
-After the area is comfortably numbed, the tooth is shaped to make room for the crown, an impression is taken, and a temporary crown protects the tooth while your custom permanent crown is made.
-At a follow-up visit, the final crown is cemented in place and adjusted to fit your bite precisely.
+The full process, start to finish, is shown in this video.
+The area is comfortably numbed first, then the tooth is shaped to make room for the crown and an impression is taken, with a temporary crown guarding the tooth while your custom permanent crown is made.
+You return for a follow-up visit, where the final crown is cemented in place and adjusted to fit your bite precisely.

-Modern crowns can be all-ceramic, all-metal, or a combination — Dr. Brammeier will recommend the right material based on the tooth's location, your bite, and how natural you want it to look.
-Front-tooth crowns are usually ceramic for the best esthetics, while back-tooth crowns are often built for maximum strength.
+Material is a choice too.
+Modern crowns can be all-ceramic, all-metal, or a combination, and Dr. Brammeier will recommend the right one based on the tooth's location, your bite, and how natural you want it to look.
+Front-tooth crowns usually go ceramic for the best esthetics, while back-tooth crowns are often built for maximum strength.

 Want the full story on Crowns & Bridges?